 Counsel to give hope for tomorrow

-Pillar III of the Jubilee Institute includes the opening of Immigrant Hope – Sandhills (Summer 2019).
+Pillar III of the Jubilee Institute includes the opening of Immigrant Hope – Sandhills in the Summer of 2022.
 Immigrant Hope is a ministry originally launched by the EFCA to provide immigrants with

 (1) the HOPE of the gospel

 (2) HELP finding a pathway to legal residency